Arithmetic Fundamental Lemma for the spherical Hecke algebra: AFL Conjectures for the Hecke algebra

 We introduce the \emph{intersection number}

 Here the RHS is defined by linearity from the case of monomial $\varphi$.
 For monomial $\varphi$, it is defined as follows.
 Consider the cup product

 On the other hand, there is the composition of maps

-Here the first map is the natural map from $K$-theory to $K'$-theory (sending a complex $C$ which is acyclic outside a closed subset to the alternating sum of the classes in $K'$ of the cohomology sheaves of $C$); the second map is given by the Euler-Poincar\'e characteristic (defined since $g\Delta\cap \CT_\varphi(\Delta)$ is a proper scheme).
+Here the first map is the natural map from $K$-theory to $K'$-theory (sending a complex $C$ of locally free sheaves on a formal scheme $X$ whose cohomology sheaves have \emph{formal support} in a formal closed subset $Y$ of $X$ (i.e., which are annihilated by some power of the ideal sheaf of $Y$) to the alternating sum of the classes in $K'(Y)$ of the cohomology sheaves of $C$); the second map is given by the Euler-Poincar\'e characteristic (defined since $g\Delta\cap \CT_\varphi(\Delta)$ is a proper scheme).

 Combining these two maps defines the pairing

 Tensoring with $\BQ$, we obtain the pairing

 Consider the element $[g\Delta]\in K^{g\Delta}(\CN_{n, n+1})$, namely the structure sheaf $\CO_{g\Delta}$, considered as an element in $K'(g\Delta)=K^{g\Delta}(\CN_{n, n+1})$.
 Similarly, consider the element $[\Delta]\in K^{\Delta}(\CN_{n, n+1})$ and its image $\BT^\Delta_\varphi([\Delta])\in K^{\CT_\varphi(\Delta)}(\CN_{n, n+1})_\BQ$ under the map $\BT^\Delta_\varphi\colon K^{\Delta}(\CN_{n, n+1})\to K^{\CT_\varphi(\Delta)}(\CN_{n, n+1})_\BQ$.
 Then the RHS of \eqref{defintno} is defined as $\langle [g\Delta], \BT^\Delta_\varphi([\Delta]) \rangle_{\CN_{n, n+1}}$. \begin{remark} Let $\varphi$ be a monomial element.
 If Conjecture \ref{conjcom} holds true, then the quantity $\Int(g, \varphi)$ does not depend on the order in which the monomial element $\varphi$ is written as a product of atomic elements.
 This independence is all that matters in the formulation of the AFL conjecture.
 Then $\Int(g, \varphi)$ defines a linear functional $\CH_{K^\flat\times K}\to \BQ$. \end{remark}